swellstores/swell-js/README.md

 Perform a full text search with a string.
 The search operation is performed using AND syntax, where all words must be present in at least one field of the product.

-_Returns products matching the search query string, with offset pagination using `limit` and `skip`._
+_Returns products matching the search query string, with offset pagination using `limit` and `page`._

 ```javascript
 await swell.products.list({